pamela-gatica/student-health-flask-app/README.md

 - Structuring a multi-page web app with templates
 - Handling and displaying structured data
 - Writing clean and maintainable backend code

+## Key Highlights
+- End-to-end data application using Python and Flask
+- Integration of structured datasets with a relational database
+- Clean UI design for improved data accessibility
+- Transformation of an academic project into a professional portfolio piece

 ## Future Improvements
 - Add filtering options (by gender, mood, health risk level)